 He gave assurances that Berlusconi would honour his pledge to step down after parliament approved reforms geared to placate markets, and he would waste no time in either appointing a new government or calling new elections.

 At first, Berlusconi had insisted that early elections were the only option.
-But he has since softened his stand and is said to be open to a new government.
+But he has since softened his stand and is said by sources to be open to a new government.